Rodriggrr/BasicAuth/README.md

 # BasicAuth
-BasicAuth is a simple authorization system for Minecraft java.
+BasicAuth is a simple authorization system for Minecraft java servers.